Standardized Validation Rule API¶

 An object containing the row the value is from

-The method can return None
+The method can return None or a report object.

-For example, for the same sites
+For example, for the same sites table and the greater_than_max_value

 rule, this method would be called four times, for the two values in the

-and geoLong
+geoLat and geoLong column.

 The parameters for each call are printed in the list below.
 Each list item corresponds to each call.